 Stacked cabinetry to the ceiling, heavy crown molding and square panel raised doors are common.
 Black accents are often seen.
 Other traditional kitchen styles include Federal, Queen Anne, Early American, Manor, Shaker, Edwardian, Neoclassical, Colonial, Farmhouse, Regency, Cottage, Cape Cod, Bungalow and Plantation.

 Another cozy example of different kitchen styles, a rustic kitchen will often feature a regional flair.
-You will see leather pulls, knotty alder, hickory or pine, wood panelling, wooden ceiling beams and rich, warm earthy tones.
+You will see leather pulls, knotty alder, hickory or pine, wood paneling, wooden ceiling beams and rich, warm earthy tones.

 An old world kitchen should hark back to its pre 17th century European style.
-The raised panel cabinetry is often painted and might have beadboard, cracking, cup and dish racks, bun feet and valence legs.
+The raised panel cabinetry is often painted and might have bead board, cracking, cup and dish racks, bun feet and valence legs.

 In an old world kitchen you might see stone floors and walls, furniture-look cabinetry, mosaic tiles, copper or pewter accents, rich deep colors, plaster or brick walls and appliances hidden behind panels.